ravenx99/difflists/README.md

     exclude duplicates from the output

-The use of --diff, --left and --same are mutually exclusive.
+The use of --comm, --supp and --left are mutually exclusive.

 # AUTHOR